Pitch To Us

 Your pitch should centre around the themes above or anything else trending at the time you read this.
 Some examples;

-Though following these guidelines is the best way to get a positive response, if you feel like you have something that would interest us but doesn’t particularly fall into any of these categories, feel free to pitch it anyway!
+Though following these guidelines is the best way to get a positive response, if you have something that would interest us but doesn’t particularly fall into any of these categories, feel free to pitch it anyway!

 Pitching Do’s and Don’ts